moonblade/Easter-egg-hunt-game/README.md

 # Easter egg hunt - Inspired by Ready Player One

+Update: The app is no longer live.
+The mlab instance it was connected to for db went down and is no longer accessible.
+So took down the heroku app.
+I didn't have a db backup so the existing scoreboard information got wiped.
+Lesson learned.
+Take backup of your db and put that with your project.
+Not just the models for the backend.

 A [live version](https://dry-reaches-67526.herokuapp.com/) of the game is uploaded to heroku.
 Sign in and create an avatar to start playing.

 ---